 J.Crew is a nationally recognized apparel and accessories brand that we believe embraces a high standard of style, craftsmanship, quality and customer service, while projecting an aspirational American lifestyle.
 We are a fully integrated multi-channel specialty retailer.
 We seek to consistently communicate our vision of J.Crew through every aspect of our business, including through the imagery in our catalogs and on our Internet website and the inviting atmosphere of our stores.
-In fiscal 2004, our revenues were \$804.2 million, which represents a 16.6% increase over fiscal 2003.
-Growth in our comparable store sales (sales at stores open at least twelve months) for this period was 16.4%.
-In the first three quarters of fiscal 2005, our revenues were \$663.3 million, which represents a 22.7% increase over the first three quarters of fiscal 2004.
-Growth in our comparable store sales for this period was 15.9%.
-Our net loss for fiscal 2004 was \$100.3 million.
+In fiscal 2005, our revenues were \$953.2 million, which represents an 18.5% increase over fiscal 2004.
+Growth in our comparable store sales for this period was 13.4%.
+In the first quarter of fiscal 2006, our revenues were \$240.7 million, which represents a 14.3% increase over the first quarter of fiscal 2005.
+Growth in our comparable store sales for this period to a loss of \$100.3 million for fiscal 2004.
 The net loss in fiscal 2004 included a significant loss on the refinancing of debt in our fourth fiscal quarter, excluding which our net loss would have been \$50.5 million in fiscal 2004.
-Our net income for the first three quarters of fiscal 2005 was \$9.7 million compared to a net loss of \$47.5 million for the first three quarters of fiscal 2004.
+Our net income for the first quarter of fiscal 2006 was \$7.8 million, compared to \$4.9 million for the first quarter of fiscal 2005.

 We focus on creating product lines featuring the high quality design, fabrics and craftsmanship as well as consistent fits and detailing that our customers expect of J.Crew.
-We offer complete collections of women's and men's apparel and accessories, including business attire, weekend clothes, swimwear, loungewear, outerwear, wedding and special occasion attire, shoes, bags, belts and jewelry.
-In addition, we have introduced limited edition luxury items that are intended to elevate the overall perception of our brand and encourage customers not to delay purchases.
+We offer complete assortments of women's and men's apparel and accessories, including business attire, weekend clothes, swimwear, loungewear, outerwear, wedding and special occasion attire, shoes, bags, belts and jewelry.

 J.Crew products are distributed through our retail and factory stores, our J.Crew catalog and our Internet website located at www.jcrew.com.
-As of December 12, 2005, we operated 158 retail stores (as well as one seasonal retail store) and 45 factory stores throughout the United States.
-In fiscal 2004, we distributed 16 catalog editions with a circulation of approximately 50 million copies and our website logged over 48 million visits, representing a 20% increase over fiscal 2003.
+As of June 2, 2006 we operated 164 retail stores and 45 factory stores throughout the United States.
+In fiscal 2005, we distributed 20 catalog editions with a circulation of approximately 55 million copies and our website logged over 64 million visits, representing a 33% increase over fiscal 2004.